retaildevcrews/nwa-tech-summit/docs/2-IMDb.md

 ## Challenge

-- Follow the guidance in the readme file in the [imdb folder](../imdb) of this repo to create a Cosmos DB server (SQL API), a database, and a collection and then load the IMDb data.
+- Follow the guidance in the [IMDb Repo](https://github.com/retaildevcrews/imdb) to create a Cosmos DB server (SQL API), a database, and a collection and then load the IMDb data.
 - We have provided the code to import the data to Cosmos DB in interest of time.
 However, take some time to look over the imdb-import code in the repo.
   - Do you understand what it is doing?
 - Now your Cosmos DB instance should be up and running.